 - (if the payment instrument is connected with the provision by us of credit to you) a significantly increased risk that you may be unable to fulfil your obligations to pay; and

 - our legal or regulatory obligations, including our national or European Union obligations.

 If we block your use of a payment instrument, we will tell you about it (and the reasons for it) by letter, email, secure online web messaging, text or telephone unless giving you that information would compromise our security or would be prohibited by law.
 You may request that we unblock the payment instrument and we will do so, or replace the payment instrument, once the reason for blocking no longer exists.

 - Charges: We only levy a limited number of charges in connection with the accounts that we offer.
 Details of these charges are available in any of our branches.

 - Interest rates: If an interest rate applies to your account, you are told this when you open your account and that interest rate is incorporated by reference into this Framework Contract.
-You can obtain confirmation of that interest rate by contacting us as set out on page 1 above.
+You can obtain confirmation of that interest rate by contacting us as set out above.

 - Giving you information: If we need to communicate with you, give you information or notice of any matters relating to this Framework Contract, we will do so in writing unless we state otherwise herein.
-Through our secure online web messaging or through personal contact with you.
+Our normal means of communication are through our secure online web messaging or through personal contact with you.
 Such information or notice will be given to you promptly upon the requirement to do so arising.
 You may request that we provide or make available to you certain information (prescribed by law) relating to individual payment transactions executed on your account at least once a month and free of charge, in a manner that allows you to store and reproduce the information unchanged.

 - Copy Framework Contract: For as long as you hold this account with us, you have the right to receive, at any time and on request by you, a copy of this Framework Contract on paper or, if possible, by secure email.